khadijah-Shabir/Khadijah-Shabir/README.md

 - 🌱 Practicing Leetcode at ICodeGuru
 - 🌱 Actively working on my Typing speed
 - 🌱 Actively working on DSA and Leetcode problems
-- 💬 Don't hesitate to reach out for Business and Coding related discussions.
 - 😄 2024 goals:DSA and Leetcode Proficiency along with MERN stack dev.
 - ⚡ LOVE working with Tech business ventures, helping them with their writing needs.
+-  💬 Don't hesitate to reach out for Business and Coding related discussions and collaborations.